apache/drill/_docs/develop-custom-functions/adding-custom-functions-to-drill/020-dynamic-udfs.md

 Before users can successfully register and unregister their UDFs using the Dynamic UDF feature, administrators and users must complete certain prerequisites.
 The prerequisites for each role are listed below.

 ###Administrators
-Before users can issue the CREATE FUNCTION USING JAR or DROP FUNCTION USING JAR commands to register or unregister UDFs, verify that the `exec.udf.enable_dynamic_support` option is enabled and that the staging directory is accessible to users.
-See Enabling and Disabling the Dynamic UDF Feature.
+Before users can issue the CREATE FUNCTION USING JAR or DROP FUNCTION USING JAR commands to register or unregister UDFs, verify that the `exec.udf.enable_dynamic_support` option is enabled and the staging directory is accessible to users.
+See [Enabling and Disabling the Dynamic UDF Feature]({{site.baseurl}}/docs/dynamic-udfs/#enabling-and-disabling-the-dynamic-udf-feature).

 ###Users
 Create a UDF using Drill’s [simple]({{site.baseurl}}/docs/developing-a-simple-function/) or [aggregate]({{site.baseurl}}/docs/developing-an-aggregate-function/) function interface.
 Add a `drill-module.conf` file to the root of the class JAR file.
 The `drill-module.conf` file should contain the packages to scan for the functions `drill.classpath.scanning.packages+= "com.mydomain.drill.fn"`, as shown in the following example: